ssprl/Super-Gaussian-Single-Microphone-Speech-Enhancement/README.md

 ## Requirements

-- For iOS implementation, iPhone 7 and X were considered.
+- iPhone 7 running iOS 10.3

 ## License and Citation
 The codes are licensed under MIT license.